stkossman/lab4-6/README.md

 #### Feature Components

-**`AddTodoForm`** - A controlled form component with local `inputText` state for managing the input field.
+**`AddTodoForm`** - A controlled form component with local `text` state for managing the input field.
 Receives `onAdd` callback as a prop.
-On form submission, validates the input and invokes `onAdd(text)`, sending the new todo text upward to `TodoListWrapper`, which then calls the orchestrator hook's `addTodo` function (internally routed to `useTodoMutations`).
+On form submission, validates the input (checks for non-empty trimmed text) and invokes `onAdd(text)`, sending the new todo text upward to `TodoListWrapper`, which then calls the orchestrator hook's `addTodo` function (internally routed to `useTodoMutations`).
+Clears the input field by resetting state to an empty string after successful submission.

-**`TodoSearch`** - An expandable search input component with local state (`isExpanded` boolean, `inputRef` for focus management).
-Features click-to-expand animation that reveals the input field.
-Automatically focuses the input when expanded using `useEffect`.
-Receives `searchTerm` and `onSearchChange` props.
-Callbacks search term changes upward, triggering filtering in the `useTodoFilters` hook (via `useTodos` orchestrator).
+**`TodoSearch`** - A controlled input component that receives `searchTerm` and `onSearchChange` props.
+Contains no local state, making it a fully controlled component where the parent manages the search value.
+Features a full-width input field with a transparent background and bottom border that changes color on focus.
+Callbacks search term changes upward on every keystroke via the `onChange` handler, triggering filtering in the `useTodoFilters` hook (via `useTodos` orchestrator).

 **`TodoFilters`** - A filter control component displaying three filter buttons (All/Active/Done) and a conditional "Clear Completed" button.
 Receives `activeFilter`, `onSetFilter`, `onClearCompleted`, and `hasCompletedTodos` props.
 Uses the reusable `FilterButton` component for consistent active/inactive styling.
 Callbacks filter changes upward to update the `useTodoFilters` hook's filter state (via `useTodos` orchestrator).